Are you searching?

 The Church is the Family of God.
 We cherish our family and value each other for the many different gifts God has given us.
 As a family when one member suffers we all suffer, when one member rejoices we rejoice with them.
 We recognize that while we are called to a personal relationship with God, we should live out our faith in community.
 One of the greatest joys we experience as family is when we welcome others in this Family of God.

-Each of us is called to “use whatever gift he has received to serve others.”
+“As each one has received a gift, use it to serve one another.”
 (1 Peter 4:10) Our faith moves us to reach past the walls of our Cathedral and out to those in need from our local community and beyond.
 We provide for the homeless, serve in soup kitchens, visit those who are sick, support local food pantries and embrace the elderly shut-ins of our family parish.

 Hear us, O Lord!